Skip to content

 I reread a few pages from Viktor Frankl’ book.
 I read, “The meaning of life always changes, but it never ends.
 The meaning of life is to be discovered in the world rather than search within oneself.”

-I realized that probably my friend searched the meaning of life within himself but never tried to discover, as a result, he chose a route to committe suicide.
+I realized that probably my friend searched the meaning of life within himself but never tried to discover outside, as a result, he chose a route to commit suicide.

-Viktor has a vivid explanation of an individual’s experience in a book as a prisoner in a Nazi concentration camp.
+Viktor Frankl has a vivid explanation of an individual’s experience in ‘Man’s Search for Meaning‘ as a prisoner in a Nazi concentration camp.
 The most important aspect I like in the book is the view of an author, who is a doctor, for love, hope, responsibility, freedom, and beauty.
 These all can be found in both nature and art as tools in suffering and depression.

 I told my friend that you are gay but this shouldn’t be the reason of your suffering.